Ynn/selfstar/for-beginners/basic-follow-me.md

 ### Managing the lists of devices

-First we need to add the fields binaryLights and presenceSensors :
+To ease the debug we will add a message when binding or unbinding devices.

 {code lang="java"}
 {literal}
-/** List containing all the lights in the house */ private List listBinaryLights;

-/** Map containing all the presenceSensors in the house (SerialNumber/PresenceSensor) */ private Map mapPresenceSensors;
-{/literal}
-{/code}

-Now we can complete the code of binding and unbinding methods by adding or removing devices from their respective collection.

-{code lang="java"}
-{literal}
+/**
+ * Bind Method for binaryLights dependency.
+ * This method is not mandatory and implemented for debug purpose only.
+ */
-/** Bind Method for null dependency */ public void bindBinaryLight(BinaryLight binaryLight, Map properties) {
+public void bindBinaryLight(BinaryLight binaryLight, Map<Object, Object> properties) {
-   System.out.println("bind binary light "+ binaryLight.getSerialNumber());
+  System.out.println("bind binary light " + binaryLight.getSerialNumber());
-   listBinaryLights.add(binaryLight);
 }

+/**
+ * Unbind Method for binaryLights dependency.
+ * This method is not mandatory and implemented for debug purpose only.
+ */
-/** Unbind Method for null dependency */ public void unbindBinaryLight(BinaryLight binaryLight, Map properties) {
+public void unbindBinaryLight(BinaryLight binaryLight, Map<Object, Object> properties) {
-   System.out.println("unbind binary light "+ binaryLight.getSerialNumber());
+  System.out.println("unbind binary light " + binaryLight.getSerialNumber());
-   listBinaryLights.remove(binaryLight);
 }

+/**
+ * Bind Method for PresenceSensors dependency.
+ * This method will be used to manage device listener.
+ */
-/** Bind Method for null dependency */ public void bindPresenceSensor(PresenceSensor presenceSensor, Map properties) {
+public void bindPresenceSensor(PresenceSensor presenceSensor, Map<Object, Object> properties) {
    System.out.println("bind presence sensor "+ presenceSensor.getSerialNumber());
-   mapPresenceSensors.put(presenceSensor.getSerialNumber(), presenceSensor);
 }

+/**
-/** Unbind Method for null dependency */ public void unbindPresenceSensor(PresenceSensor presenceSensor,
+ * Unbind Method for PresenceSensors dependency.
+ * This method will be used to manage device listener.
+ */
-    Map properties) {
+public void unbindPresenceSensor(PresenceSensor presenceSensor, Map properties) {
    System.out.println("Unbind presence sensor "+ presenceSensor.getSerialNumber());
-   mapPresenceSensors.remove(presenceSensor.getSerialNumber());
 }
 {/literal}
 {/code}

+It should be stressed here that *the dependencies arrays (binaryLights[] and presenceSensors[]) are dynamically injected by iPOJO*.
+You don't have to modify these arrays.

 ### Lifecycle methods

-The map and the list will be initialized/reseted in the lifecycle methods.
+We will use lifecycle methods to see when our component instance is started/stopped.
 See the [hello world tutorial](/article/for-beginners/basic-hello-world) to learn more on lifecycle methods.

-Moreover, to check an instance of our component is created, we add to message in the lifecyle methods : start and stop.
+In that purpose, we add to message in the lifecyle methods : start and stop.

 {code lang="java"}
 {literal}
 /** Component Lifecycle Method */
 public void stop() {
    System.out.println("Component is stopping...");
-   listBinaryLights = null;
-   mapPresenceSensors = null;
 }

 /** Component Lifecycle Method */
 public void start() {
    System.out.println("Component is starting...");
-   listBinaryLights = new ArrayList();
-   mapPresenceSensors = new HashMap();
 }
 {/literal}
 {/code}